PostHog/plugin-server/README.md

 ## Configuration

 There's a multitude of settings you can use to control the plugin server.
-The recommended way is to export them as environment variables.
+Use them as environment variables.

 | Name                          | Description                                                | Default value                         |
 | ----------------------------- | ---------------------------------------------------------- | ------------------------------------- |